Skip to Main Content

 • Sally Atkins-Burnett , Co-Principal Investigator, Mathematica

 HBCC is a vital part of our nation’s child care supply and the most common form of care for children living in poverty.
 Yet, HBCC providers have fewer resources and supports when compared to providers in child care centers, and many HBCC providers face challenges in providing quality care.
 Additionally, the supply of licensed and publicly subsidized family child care has declined dramatically over the past decade.
-This project will: (1) fill gaps in our understanding of HBCC supply; and (2) address challenges defining and measuring quality in HBCC settings.
-The following research questions will drive study activities:
+This project: (1) fills gaps in our understanding of HBCC supply; and (2) addresses challenges defining and measuring quality in HBCC settings.

 Products